What is occupational therapy?

 What is it like to work with Qualia?

-You will first speak with our clinical director to help establish if we are the right service for you.
-You will then be connected with the right therapist for your child.
-You will be asked to complete a parent questionnaire and your therapist may also liaise with the people who know your child best (with your consent), including their teacher and any other health professionals involved in their care.
+Once you are booked in, you will be asked to complete a questionnaire and will speak with one of our intake coordinators.
+Your therapist may also liaise with the people who know your child best (with your consent), including their teacher and any other health professionals involved in their care.

-Your child’s initial assessment will measure their underlying capacities (such as motor skills, cognitive capacity and sensory processing) that are impacting on their performance in the classroom or at home.
-Your therapist will select formal assessments and observations tailored to your child’s needs.
+Your child’s initial assessment or consultation will involve finding out more about which tasks are a concern for you and your child.
+In some instances, standardised assessments are used to measure different factors or capacities (such as motor skills, cognitive capacity and sensory processing) that may be impacting on their performance in the classroom or at home.
+This initial session is tailored to find out more about your child’s needs.

 Intervention / therapy

-Qualia therapists work to assist your child to achieve their potential at school.
-Every child receives an individual program to support their strengths and develop new skills as required.
-Intervention that is completed in a child’s own environment (i.e. school or home) has been shown to give the best outcomes.
+Qualia therapists work to assist your child to achieve their potential at school, home or in the community.
+Every child receives an individual therapeutic program to support their strengths and develop new skills as required.
+During therapy, Qualia therapists liaise with the people who are most important in your child’s life, including your child’s teachers / educators, other health care providers and of course you!